seiyria/Roguathia/README.md

 * Drop items on dungeon floor occasionally during generation
 * More focus on lighting, and make player sight more limited
 * Inherit behaviors from races (humans, elves, etc should all have the same general set of behaviors)
-* Scaling monsters (ie, Selyk) -- use the level attribute to apply levelups to a monster and have it scale that way
 * Content (all types of items)
 * Meta-currency (and benefits)
   * SP (every turn taken = 1 step)